bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 With packages sourced from monorepos, this is not the case!

-You open up the code in `node_modules` now, and it's some franken-compile-to-es-1-ts-rollupvite-webpack-babeldegook-lerna-pnpm-berry-workzone-playplace that has also been pre-minified for some reason.
-The sourcemaps and ESM type exports are broken.
+You open up the code in `node_modules` now, and it's some franken-compile-to-es-1-ts-rollupviteparcel-webpack-babeldegook-lerna-pnpm-berry-workzone-playplace that has also been pre-minified for some reason.
+Also the sourcemaps and ESM type exports are broken for some reason.

 ### Packages Published from Monorepos Have More Bugs